What is the purpose of this document?

 Why might you share my personal information with third parties?

-We will only share your data with third parties for the purposes of progressing your application, and preparing for the commencement of your placement/visit.
-The third parties may include your parent, guardian, education provider, any vacancy advertising platform through which you apply to us and our recruitment/HR system providers.
+We will only share your data with third parties for the purposes of progressing your application and preparing for the commencement of your placement/visit.
+The third parties may include your parents, guardian, education provider, any vacancy advertising platform through which you apply to us and our recruitment/HR system providers.
 We may also seek academic or employment references for work experience students.

 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.